Hanifff/rs/README.md

 - One python script for ALS implementation and one for FP growth.

 ## Any comment?
-Please don't hessonite to make a pull request!
+Please don't hesitate to make a pull request!